 Why and How: Photographing Fawns - Part 1

 Have you ever had the opportunity to photograph fawns of deer, roe deer or fallow deer?
 Annually, during the months of June and July, I have had the chance to search for hinds, does, and goats who are nurturing their fawns and kids.
-For me, it is a spectacle as extraordinary as the rut of the deer.
+For me, it is a spectacle that is as extraordinary as the rut of the deer.

-In this article, I am going to explain some techniques for taking good pictures of fawns.
+In this article, I am going to explain some techniques for taking extraordinary pictures of fawns.

-My passion for deer started with the rut of the red deer in Europe especially in France.
+My passion for deer started with the rut of the red deer in Europe, especially in France.
 Ever since I was a child, I have always watched countless television programs on this subject.

-For me, photographs of deer were invariably associated with their behavior during the fall.
-By being more interested in this species, I learned that a deer lost its antlers which immediately grew back to become velvet antlers in the first phase.
+For me, photographs of deer were invariably associated with their behaviors during the fall.
+By being more interested in this species, I learned that although a deer loses its antlers in the spring, they eventually grow back to become velvet antlers once again, in the first phase.

-Many years ago, I decided to go to France to photograph red deer having velvet antlers.
-One day, as I approached a small clearing lost in the forest of La Coubre in Charente-Maritime in west of France, I saw a surprising spectacle.
+Many years ago, I decided to visit France to photograph red deer with their velvet antlers.
+One day, as I approached a small clearing hidden in the forest of La Coubre in Charente-Maritime in west of France, I encountered a surprising spectacle.

 A doe circled around a fixed point and then stopped from time to time as if she wanted to graze.

-Nothing unusual in that scene that I had already photographed many times except that this doe was not just to grazing.
-She was walking and turning around the same point.
+There seemed to be nothing unusual in this scene, which I had already photographed many times in the past.
+However, this doe was not just grazing.
+She continually circled around the same point.

 The grasses were rather tall.
 I did not understand what was going on.
-She had not seen me because I was hidden away from the pine trees in the forest.
-I decided to install my tripod and my camera to make some pictures.
+She had not seen me because I was hidden away by the pine trees in the forest.
+I decided to install my tripod and my camera to capture some pictures.

-After an hour of waiting I suddenly saw a little ball of orange hair standing on its feet.
+After an hour of waiting I suddenly saw a little ball of orange hair slowly rise to its feet.
 It was a red deer fawn.
 It was a magical and extraordinary moment that I will always remember.
 He was so frail, so fragile, so small.

 It was my first photo session with a fawn.
-Every year, I look back on this fabulous time and I always look forward to caring a few days in June and July to photograph fawns.
+Every year, I look back on this breathtaking moment.
+I always look forward to dedicating a few days in June and July to photograph fawns.

-Generally, a fawn is the small deer.
+Generally, a fawn is a small deer.
 A deer has an even number of fingers.
 The males carry antlers.

 If it is a male deer, it is called “fawn” from the time of birth until it is six months.

-If it is a female, it keeps the fawn name from birth to one year.
+If it is a female, it is called “fawn” from the time birth until it is one year old.

-Before I give you good photographic tricks to photograph fawns, it seems important to explain some behaviors specific to each species.
+Before I give you some helpful photographic tricks to photograph fawns, it seems important to explain some behaviors specific to each species.
 Indeed, for wildlife photography, you will not generally create interesting pictures of animals if you do not have a wide understanding of the behaviors and habits of each species.

-Never forget that the secret of wildlife photography is to learn before the photo sessions in the field.
+Never forget that the secret of wildlife photography is to learn and prepare for the photo session before arriving on the field.

 The learning does not stop before the session though.
 Once you arrive, you must learn to see, listen, smell, and touch the world around you.
-The wind, the sun, the clouds, the meadows, the trees, the flows, the marks left by the animals are as many natural elements that you must anticipate and use to understand what is happening.
+The wind, the sun, the clouds, the meadows, the trees, the flows, and the marks left by the animals are many natural elements that you must anticipate and use to understand what is happening.
 Be careful.
-While in nature, you must always do it while respecting the animals.
+While in nature, you must always respect the animals.
 It is under these essential conditions that you will take good photos.

 Click on a thumbnail to enlarge the image.